 We are exposed to interest rate risk on certain of our short- and long-term debt obligations used to finance our operations and acquisitions.
 We have LIBOR-based floating rate borrowings under the Compass Credit Agreement, which expose us to variability in interest payments due to changes in the reference interest rates.
 From time to time, we use derivative instruments as hedges against the impact of interest rate changes on future earnings and cash flows.
-In order to hedge against changes in interest rates and to manage fluctuations in cash flows resulting from interest rate risk, on June 30, 2017, we entered into an amortizing interest rate swap agreement applicable to \$25.0 million outstanding debt under the Term Loan, for which we pay a fixed rate of 2.015% and receive a credit based on the applicable LIBOR rate.
+In order to hedge against changes in interest rates and to manage fluctuations in cash flows resulting from interest rate risk, on June 30, 2017, we entered into an amortizing fair value interest rate swap agreement applicable to \$25.0 million outstanding debt under the Term Loan, for which we pay a fixed rate of 2.015% and receive a credit based on the applicable LIBOR rate.
+Similarly, we entered into an additional \$11.0 million fair value interest rate of 3.01% and receive a credit based on the applicable LIBOR rate.

-At March 31, 2018 and September 30, 2017, we had a total of \$47.5 million and \$57.5 million of variable rate borrowings outstanding, respectively.
-Holding other factors constant and absent the interest rate swap agreement described above, a hypothetical 1% change in our borrowing rates would result in a \$0.5 million and \$0.6 million change in our annual interest expense based on our variable rate debt at March 31, 2018 and September 30, 2017, respectively.
+At June 30, 2018 and September 30, 2017, we had a total of \$65.9 million and \$57.5 million of variable rate borrowings outstanding, respectively.
+Holding other factors constant and absent the interest rate swap agreement described above, a hypothetical 1% change in our borrowing rates would result in a \$0.7 million and \$0.6 million change in our annual interest expense based on our variable rate debt at June 30, 2018 and September 30, 2017, respectively.